victtorciferri/business-management-system/docs/theme-system/examples/README.md

 This directory contains practical examples of how to use the theme system in various scenarios.

+> **Note**: These are documentation examples only and are not meant to be imported directly into your code.
+They are provided as reference implementations to help you understand how to work with the theme system.
+The import paths and module references are for illustrative purposes.

 ## Component Examples

 ### [ThemeAwareButton.tsx](./ThemeAwareButton.tsx)